 Had they been stripped of their possessions?
 Finally, what was the nature of the relationship between these two people?
 Was their tender pose a spontaneous gesture of comfort in the face of dire circumstances?

 As these two individuals and the other inhabitants of Hasanlu faced their darkest hour together, an embrace from a friend, lover, relative, or even a stranger might have been a natural outcome of extreme duress.

 The original source of this image is the Penn Museum and officially named “The Lovers”.
 Its description in the museum label reads:

 “The Lovers” from 1972 season at Hasanlu.

 Hasanlu is an archaeological excavation site in Iran, Western Azerbaijan, Solduz Valley.
-Theses skeletons were found in a bin with no objects.
-The only feature is a stone slab under the head of the skeleton on the left hand side (SK335).
+These skeletons were found in a bin with no objects.
+The only feature is a stone slab under the head of the skeleton on the left-hand side (SK335).

 Teppe Hasanlu, located in northwest Iran is a very famous archaeological site of an ancient city and was excavated in ten seasons between 1956 and 1974 by a team from the University Museum, University of Pennsylvania, and the Metropolitan Museum of New York.
 Many valuable artifacts were unearthed, including this eternal couple.

 (Photo credit: Page Selinsky “Lovers, Friends, or Strangers?”
 Expedition Magazine 59.2 (2017) / Penn Museum / “The Culture and Social Institutions of Ancient Iran” by Muhammad A. Dandamaev, Vladimir G. Lukonin, Philip L. Kohl).